Findingfirebane/DriverDepotApplication/README.md

 4. Click Submit Inquiry — green success banner confirms submission
 5. Open http://localhost:8080/v1/notifications
 6. New inquiry appears at the top of the table
-7. Click Delete on any row to remove it — page reloads with updated table
+7. Click Delete on any row to remove it.
+The page reloads with updated table

 ### Note for Teammates